15-day trial

 Recovery

-The importance of recovery in cycling training
+The importance of recovery in cyclist training

 Benefits of pressotherapy in recovery

-Pressotherapy is a recovery technique that uses pressure to improve blood and lymphatic circulation .
-Its benefits include reducing swelling, eliminating toxins and accelerating muscle recovery.
+Pressotherapy is a recovery technique that uses pressure to improve blood and lymphatic circulation.
+Its benefits include reducing swelling, eliminating toxins, and accelerating muscle recovery.
 It is especially useful after intense training or competitions.

 How to use pressotherapy for optimal recovery

-Evaluation and adjustments of the plan
+Evaluation and plan adjustments

 Adaptation and flexibility of the training plan